e-iceblue/Spire.DataExport/README.md

 <strong><p>Free Trial of Spire.DataExport for .NET<strong></p>
 ================
 <p>Spire.DataExport for .NET is a professional data export product for commercial use.
 Before trial, you need to <a href="http://www.e-iceblue.com/Download/download-dataexport-for-net-now.html">download Spire.DataExport for.
 NET</a>and there will be in evaluation mode when it works.
-To remove this evaluation warning, you will need to purchase it to get a license.
+To remove this evaluation warning, you will need to purchase it to get a license.</p>
 <strong><p>How to Install?<strong></p>
 <p>Spire.DataExport dll is independent with sample projects.
 They are all packed in new versions, but for hotfix version, there is only Spire.DataExport dll.
 For a new user of Spire.DataExport for .NET, it is better to keep the sample projects in it.
 But if you have used it, you can only extract the Spire.DataExport dll to any location as you like without any running error.</p>
 <strong><p>How to Run Project Demos?<strong></p>